 Factors to consider for basic bank accounts

-Although it's relatively simple to get a basic bank account with debit card no overdraft facilities will be available.
+Although it's relatively simple to get a basic bank account with a debit card, no overdraft facilities will be available.
 This is because this type of account is aimed at those with a history of bad credit, or a low credit score because of a lack of credit history so borrowing is not offered as part of the package.

 A basic bank account with debit card and cheque book is almost impossible to find as banks are not keen on providing cheque books to anyone who doesn't pass their full credit check.
-Speaking of which, it is possible to find a basic bank account no credit check provider; these typically come with a prepaid card facility and simply require proof of residence and ID.
+Speaking of which, it is possible to find a basic account with no credit check provider; these typically come with a prepaid card facility and simply require proof of residence and ID.

 However, it is worth pausing a moment to caution: not all online providers offering basic accounts are indeed banks, some may be Authorised Payment Institutions instead.
 This means that you would not be covered by the Financial Services Compensation Scheme if they were to collapse and that you may need to pay a monthly fee for use of the account.